 - "Language Acquisition at Niagara University" by Sharon A. Green, Coordinator of Instructional Services, Niagara University (2015)

-- Reading Tips for Freshmen from Sharon Green and Dr. Kathleen McGrath, Niagara University (2015)
+- Writing Assignments that Promote More Active, Thoughtful Reading by Sharon Green and Dr. Kathleen McGrath, Niagara University (2015)

 - Tips for Writing Instruction by Martha Krupa, Niagara University (2015)